-The Chinese state-owned company China Aerospace Science and Technology Corporation aims to develop an by 2050.
+The Chinese state-owned company China Aerospace Science and Technology Corporation aims to develop an Earth-Moon Special Economic Zone by 2050.
 The US Artemis Lunar Exploration Program is forming a coalition of space agencies and companies that would set up a commercial network of robotic and crewed platforms on the Moon.
-Europe is foraying into extraterrestrial in situ resource extraction and utilization, as is evident from the establishment of the European Space Agency’s in Luxembourg.
+Europe is foraying into extraterrestrial in situ resource extraction and utilization, as is evident from the establishment of the European Space Agency’s European Space Resources Innovation Centre in Luxembourg.
 Overall, it is clear that by the second half of the twenty-first century, long-duration human presence on the lunar south pole and interplanetary human travel to Mars can become a demonstrated reality.
 These potential projects call for strengthening the Policy on Planetary Protection by widening the monitoring and vigilance mechanisms.

 The COSPAR Panel on Planetary Protection is a technical body that can research and update technical standards and protocols for preventing both forward and backward contamination.
 The COPUOS and the United Nations Office of Outer Space Affairs (UNOOSA) can develop an international governance consensus.
 However, it is the top spacefaring nations that will be the rulemakers and -keepers.